 In today's IT marketplace it is easy to think that mainframes are being marginalized more and more in companies across the world.
 Indeed, not so long ago the story was that the mainframe was the dinosaur, headed towards global extinction.
 This forecast has, of course, been thoroughly disproved, as many companies continue to gain great business benefit from their mainframe investments.
 The strategic thinking has evolved; many companies that were developing strategies to move off the mainframe now realize it is much more effective to keep the mainframe and its core applications at the heart of the business while building new capabilities around it.
-These new capabilities can unlock the business value of the mainframe in conjunction with Enterprise Resource Planning (ERP) platforms and other business applications.
-The world of the 'connected mainframe' is very much here.
+As technology has continued its breakneck speed of change, the world of the 'connected mainframe' is very much here.
 Companies can continue to benefit from the mainframe's unsurpassed levels of availability, scalability and performance while gaining all the advantages of leveraging new channels, markets and opportunities.